St. Catherine of Siena Church (Trumbull, Connecticut): Further expansion

-The Pastorate of Msgr.
+Pastorate of Msgr.
 Shea

-In July, 1991, Monsignor Richard J. Shea was installed as the fourth Pastor of Saint Catherine of Siena Parish.
-Appointed to serve our Parish by then-Bishop Edward M. Egan, Msgr.
+In July 1991, Monsignor Richard J. Shea was installed as the fourth Pastor of Saint Catherine of Siena Parish.
+Appointed to serve the Parish by then-Bishop Edward M. Egan, Msgr.
 Shea had served since 1976 as Principal of the nearby St. Joseph High School.
 Msgr.
 Shea's 23-year pastorate saw enormous expansion and improvement.

 Soon after Msgr.
 Shea's arrival, a new roof was installed on the church, as well as new exterior doors.
 The stained glass windows were restored, and the Church Hall was upgraded.
 Saint Catherine of Siena School was completely refurbished, and a Pre-K classroom was added.
 In 1996, “Project Renovare” was undertaken, a major initiative of a liturgical renovation in the church, together with the addition of a side chapel.

-In 1998, a two-phased “Project H.O.P.E.” was unveiled, to prepare our parish for the next half-century.
-In 2000, the first phase of Project H.O.P.E. was completed as the Halloran Pastoral Center was dedicated, providing much-needed office and meeting space, together with secure storage space for parish records.

 On March 19, 2001, the Solemnity of Saint Joseph, the Most Reverend William E. Lori, until then an auxiliary bishop of Washington, was installed as the fourth Bishop of Bridgeport in ceremonies held at Sacred Heart University in Fairfield.
 The following day, at 7:30 a.m., Bishop Lori celebrated his first parish Mass in the Diocese of Bridgeport at Saint Catherine's.
 His parents, Frank and Margaret Lori, of Clarksville, Indiana, who were still in Connecticut for the Installation celebrations, were among the attendees.

-Also in 2001, the parish embarked on the second phase of Project H.O.P.E., called “Faith in God – Faith in Families.”
-This campaign made possible the construction of the McClinch Family Center, a large and beautiful event space for parish meetings and social events.

-In May, 2011, Msgr.
+In May 2011, Msgr.
 Shea celebrated the 50th anniversary of his priestly ordination with a Mass of Thanksgiving at Saint Catherine's, which was attended by Bishop Lori.
 Three years later, on the occasion of his retirement from active ministry, a grateful parish presented Msgr.
 Shea with a new car, together with a specially crafted Altar, for his use in the celebration of daily Mass in his retirement.

-On the occasion of his 80th birthday in April, 2016, Msgr.
+On the occasion of his 80th birthday, in April 2016, Msgr.
 Shea returned to St. Catherine's for a celebratory Mass, during which the Marian Prayer Garden on the church grounds was dedicated in his honor.